History of Massage Therapy

 Swedish, Deep Tissue

 This course is designed to introduce the student to the theory and hands on skills involved in Swedish massage.
 The student will analyze how the body creates movement including joint mobilization and range of motion assessment.
-The principles and techniques of deep tissue massage and neuromuscular therapy are studied and used to treat myofacial pain.
+The principles and techniques of deep tissue massage and neuromuscular therapy are studied and used to treat myofascial pain.

 This course is designed to provide the student with the theory and hands on skills in adapting basic massage techniques for sports massage applications.